 There are practical steps you can take to keep healthy and lower your risk of developing heart disease, or to prevent it from getting worse, if you already have it.

 It really can help your heart if you take these preventative steps to lower your blood pressure and cholesterol levels, and keep to a healthy weight:

 - Eat a balanced, healthy diet that’s low in salt and saturated fat, and high in fibre.
-Limit how much sugar you have, as it can increase your risk of diabetes, which significantly increases your risk of heart disease 2.
-Here’s more about eating for a healthy heart.
+Limit how much sugar you have, as it can increase your risk of diabetes, which significantly increases your risk of heart disease Footnote 2.

 - Go easy with your alcohol intake.
 Don’t drink more than the recommended limit, and skip drinking to excess in one go, which may increase your risk of a heart attack.